Optimizing Datalog for the GPU

+Although both employ hash join-like algorithms, \tool{} differs from the join algorithm used in another Datalog engine prototype, GPUJoin~\cite{shovon2023towards}.
+In GPUJoin, the hash table directly contains all tuples, and during the join, tuples are accessed through linear probing of the hash table.
+This design can lead to larger hash tables and increased memory overhead, especially when a low load factor is used for faster construction.
+In contrast, our tool’s join algorithm accesses the hash table only to find the starting position of tuples sharing the same indexed column.
+This approach keeps the hash table size small and allows for fast construction.

-\paragraph{Populating delta} The next step in the fixpoint loop involves populating the delta relation, which will be used in the join phase of the next iteration.
-This step is realized by examining the current full relation and removing the duplicated tuple already present in the new relation. \tool{} accomplishes this using a relational algebra operator known as ``set difference'' applied to the new and full relations.
-It's worth noting that some prior work, such as GPUJoin, fuses this step with the merging step by directly merging the non-deduplicated delta relation and then deduplicating the merged full relation.
-This fusion approach is efficient when the size of the full relation is small.
-However, deduplicating the full relation requires a full scan of all the tuples in the full relation, which becomes highly expensive as the size of the full relation grows.
-Therefore, \tool{} takes a different approach by separating the delta relation population into a distinct phase.
+\paragraph*{Populating delta} The next step in the fixpoint loop involves populating the \textit{delta} relation, which will be used in the join phase of the next iteration.
+In this step, \textit{delta} is constructed by removing from \textit{new} the tuples that are already present in \textit{full}. \tool{} accomplishes this using a relational algebra ``set difference'' applied to the \textit{new} and \textit{full} relations.
+It is worth noting that some prior work, such as GPUJoin, fuses this step with the merging step by directly merging the non-deduplicated \textit{delta} relation and then deduplicating the merged \textit{full} relation.
+This fusion approach is efficient when the size of the \textit{full} relation is small.
+However, deduplicating the \textit{full} relation requires a full scan of all the tuples in the \textit{full} relation, which becomes highly expensive as the size of the \textit{full} relation grows.
+Therefore, \tool{} takes a different approach by separating the \textit{delta} relation population into a distinct phase.

-\paragraph{Merging Full with Delta and Clearing New} The final step before fixpoint checking involves merging all the tuples within the delta relation into the full relation, followed by the removal of all tuples within the new relation.
-As we've previously discussed in the background and motivation section, this particular phase is inherently serial and has the potential to become a bottleneck when dealing with larger query sizes in CPU-based deductive engines.
-In \tool{} we can take advantage of GPU operation over our data structure's internal compact array to parallelize this process.
-Efficient parallelization is achieved by employing a strategy that entails the coarse yet swift partitioning of both the sorted array of full and delta relations into several small, sorted tiles, each of which can fit neatly into a GPU's execution wraps.
-This transformation of the merging process effectively converts it into a divide-and-conquer problem and, as a result, makes it amenable to seamless acceleration by SIMD hardware.
+\paragraph*{Merging Full with Delta and Clearing New} The final step before fixpoint checking involves merging all the tuples within the \textit{delta} relation into the \textit{full} relation, followed by the removal of all tuples within the \textit{new} relation.
+Leveraging the HISA bulk insertion technique outlined in Section~\ref{sec:impl-data-insert}, we incorporate all deduplicated new tuples from \textit{delta} into \textit{full} in parallel on the GPU.
+It is worth noting that the management of buffer memory during merging between \textit{full} and \textit{delta} plays a crucial role in ensuring the optimal performance of larger queries.